This guide covers the basics of creating a new page for your website or section on vic.gov.au.

 If you have added a new page to an existing site section, you should consider adding links to your page:

 - from other pages

-- on the side menu (if you have one - it's called the site section navigation.
+- on the side menu (if you have one, it's called the site section navigation.
 If you don't know how to do this, email the digital team on ).

 The type of links you use depend on the setup of your existing pages and menus.
 These could include:

 Automated means you're linking to an existing page in the CMS.
 When you create links using the automated function, links don't break if a page is moved or the title is changed.